Young Adult and Transition-Age Services

 Open Sky offers programs in the Worcester and North County areas that provide supported housing, community and peer supports for young adults and transition-age youth with mental health challenges.
 These programs assist youth to achieve or maintain a high level of independence, and realize their life, employment and educational goals.

-The Safe Homes Program for LGBTQ+ Youth
+The Safe Homes Program for LGBTQIA+ Youth

-Safe Homes provides a weekly educational and social support Drop-In center for LGBTQ+ youth and their allies – the only such drop-in program in the Central Mass area.
+Safe Homes provides a weekly educational and social support Drop-In center for LGBTQIA+ youth and their allies – the only such drop-in program in the Central Mass area.
 The program also provides mental health counseling, educational programming, Peer Leader training, referrals, advocacy, recreational activities and emergency supports including a food pantry.
-These services and activities combine to reduce risks and increase protective factors for vulnerable LGBTQ+ youth during the Middle and High School years.
+These services and activities combine to reduce risks and increase protective factors for vulnerable LGBTQIA+ youth during the Middle and High School years.